techtcs/tcsdocs/apps/mtl/privacyPolicy/privacy_policy-en.md

 ### Access data and tools usage

 Access data and data usage for TTH. can be collected and stored.
-We use this information for future analysis in order to improve our services, develop new services and especially improve and personalize your experience using the CDT app.
+We use this information for future analysis in order to improve our services, develop new services and especially improve and personalize your experience using the TTH app.

 ### With whom your information is shared